ibm-cloud-docs/containers/cs_app_deploy.md

     - [VPC flavors](/docs/containers?topic=containers-vpc-flavors)

 - Make sure that you are assigned a [service access role](/docs/containers?topic=containers-iam-platform-access-roles) that grants the appropriate Kubernetes RBAC role so that you can work with Kubernetes resources in the cluster.

+**For Kubernetes version 1.36 and later**: You must install and manage the NVIDIA GPU driver stack on your own.
+IBM Cloud Kubernetes Service no longer provides pre-installed GPU drivers on worker nodes.
+Follow the [NVIDIA GPU Operator installation guide](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/getting-started.html){: external} to install the required components:
+- NVIDIA kernel driver
+- Container runtime components (e.g., nvidia-container-toolkit)
+- Kubernetes device plugin

+Until the driver is installed, pods requesting GPUs will remain in `Pending` state.
+They will transition to `Running` automatically after a compatible driver becomes available on the node.
+{: important}

+**For Kubernetes version 1.35 and earlier**: IBM-provided GPU drivers are automatically installed on GPU worker nodes.
+No additional driver installation is required.